Photo by Lissi Chábeli

 Overview

-The Global Climbing Initiative’s Social Impact Grants empower climbing communities worldwide to create positive change through innovative social initiatives.
+The Global Climbing Initiative’s Social Impact Grants empower climbing communities worldwide to drive meaningful change through innovative and inclusive initiatives.

-We define social impact as the positive changes that result from community-centered initiatives.
-These changes increase wellbeing, catalyze relationships, strengthen bonds, and counterbalance harmful patterns of patriarchy, racism, colonialism, sexism, ableism, ageism, and other forms of prejudice and oppression.
+We define social impact as the positive changes resulting from community-centered initiatives that uplift those of marginalized identities and counterbalance harmful patterns of patriarchy, racism, colonialism, sexism, ableism, ageism, and other forms of prejudice and oppression.
+Social impact initiatives elevate local communities, combat inequity, and empower those often excluded from privilege, benefits, and decision making.
 We support social impact initiatives in the climbing world because we believe that climbing is a microcosm of the greater world, and that through this sport, climbers can change all of society for the better.

 We are looking to fund direct impact projects with clear and measurable outcomes to support the growth of inclusive climbing communities.
 Project examples include: